Game Boy Advance Architecture

 All layers merged (Tada!).

-• Mosaic: Makes tiles look more blocky.
+• Mosaic: Makes tiles look even more blocky.

 Beyond Tiles